 1.1.3 The Bayesian balancing act

 The idea of allowing one’s prior experience to play a formal role in a statistical analysis might seem a bit goofy.
-In fact, a common frequentist critique of the Bayesian philosophy is that it’s too subjective.
+In fact, a common critique of the Bayesian philosophy is that it’s too subjective.
 We haven’t done much to combat this critique yet.
 Favoring flavor over details, Figure 1.2 might even lead you to believe that Bayesian analysis involves a bit of subjective hocus pocus: combine your prior with some data and poof, out pops your posterior.
 In reality, the Bayesian philosophy provides a formal framework for such knowledge creation.
-This framework depends upon prior information, data, and the balance between them (Figure 1.4).
+This framework depends upon prior information, data, and the balance between them.

 In building the posterior, the balance between the prior information and data is determined by the relative strength of each.
 For example, we had a very strong prior understanding that Zuofu isn’t a psychic, yet very little data (10 coin flips) supporting his claim.
 Thus, like the left plot in Figure 1.4, the prior held more weight in our posterior understanding.
 However, we’re not stubborn.
 If Zuofu had correctly predicted the outcome of, say, 10,000 coin flips, the strength of this data would far surpass that of our prior, leading to a posterior conclusion that perhaps Zuofu is psychic after all (like the right plot in Figure 1.4)!

-Allowing the posterior to balance out the prior and data is critical to the Bayesian knowledge building process.
+Allowing the posterior to balance out the prior and data is critical to the Bayesian knowledge-building process.
 When we have little data, our posterior can draw upon the power in our prior knowledge.
 As we collect more data, the prior loses its influence.
 Whether in science, policy-making, or life, this is how people tend to think (El-Gamal and Grether 1995) and how progress is made.
-As they collect more and more data, two scientists will come to agreement on the human role in climate change, no matter their prior training and experience.3 As they read more and more pages of this book, two readers will come to agreement on the power of Bayesian statistics!
+As they collect more and more data, two scientists will come to agreement on the human role in climate change, no matter their prior training and experience.3 As they read more and more pages of this book, two readers will come to agreement on the power of Bayesian statistics.
 This logical and heartening idea is illustrated by Figure 1.5.

-In question 4 of Section 1.1.1, you were asked to imagine that you tested positive for a rare disease and only got to ask the doctor one question: (a) what’s the chance that I actually have the disease?; or (b) if in fact I do not have the disease, what’s the chance that I would’ve gotten this positive test result?
+In question 4 of Section 1.1.1, you were asked to imagine that you tested positive for a rare disease and only got to ask the doctor one question: (a) what’s the chance that I actually have the disease?, or (b) if in fact I do not have the disease, what’s the chance that I would’ve gotten this positive test result?
 The authors are of the opinion that, though the answers to both questions would be helpful, we’d rather know the answer to (a).
 That is, we’d rather understand the uncertainty in our unknown disease status than in our observed test result.
-Unsurprising spoiler: though Bayesians and frequentists share the goal of using your test results (the data) to assess whether you have the rare disease (the hypothesis), a Bayesian analysis would answer (a) whereas a frequentist analysis would answer (b).
+Unsurprising spoiler: though Bayesian and frequentist analyses share the goal of using your test results (the data) to assess whether you have the rare disease (the hypothesis), a Bayesian analysis would answer (a) whereas a frequentist analysis would answer (b).
 Specifically, a Bayesian analysis assesses the uncertainty of the hypothesis in light of the observed data, and a frequentist analysis assesses the uncertainty of the observed data in light of an assumed hypothesis.

 For clarity, consider the scenario summarized in Table 1.1 where, in a population of 100, only four people have the disease.
-Among the 96 without the disease, nine test positive thus get misleading test results.
-Among the four with the disease, three test positive thus get accurate test results.
+Among the 96 without the disease, nine test positive and thus get misleading test results.
+Among the four with the disease, three test positive and thus get accurate test results.

 |test positive||test negative||total|